lucascorriero/lucascorriero.github.io/projects/vacay.md

 <img class="img-fluid" src="../img/vacay/pexels-josh-willink-11499-701016.png">

-Vacay is a website that I created as project for my final in Eng 271, Spring 2024.
-The project helped me learn how to design and implement a responsive web site.
+Vacay is a website that I created as a project for my final in Eng 271, Spring 2024.
+The project helped me learn how to design and implement a responsive website.
+The primary feature of the site was an image-hover effect, where the quotes from the book Wild by Sheryl Strayed would appear in front of the image when users hovered over it.
+Additionally, the website featured background videos to enhance the visual and auditory experience.
+The goal was to combine interactive elements with multimedia content to create an engaging and immersive platform related to the book being studied.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.
+Vacay is implemented using [Readymag](http://readymag.com)

+I was the sole developer responsible for the entire creation of the interactive website.
+This included designing the user interface, implementing the hover effects for displaying quotes, and integrating background videos.
+Designing an interactive and visually appealing website highlighted the importance of user experience.
+I learned to create intuitive interfaces that are both functional and enjoyable for users.
+Integrating background videos into the website taught me about handling multimedia content and optimizing it for web performance.
+I learned how to balance visual aesthetics with functional design.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+In this project, I gained experience with full-stack web application design and associated technologies,

-Here is some example code to illustrate Simple Schema use:

-{% gist 9defa1fb3f4eb593ba5fa9eacedca960 %}

 Source: <a href="https://readymag.website/4739260">theVacay/vacay</a>